USING THE PASSION AND SKILL OF OUR LAWYERS TO HELP PEOPLE IN NEED FOR OVER 100 YEARS.

 Serving the communities in which we operate has always been one of our core values.
 Our robust and eclectic pro bono program enables each of our lawyers to find their individual pro bono passion and use it to help disadvantaged individuals in their community.
 We have ongoing pro bono projects covering a large array of issues, and we are continually starting new projects to match the interests of our lawyers with the needs of our community members.
 Pro bono work provides meaningful experience for our lawyers and builds goodwill and satisfaction in the communities we serve.

 We are a proud charter signatory of the American Bar Association's Law Firm Pro Bono Challenge, pursuant to which firms pledge to provide pro bono legal assistance equal to at least three percent of their billable hours.
-We have proudly exceeded the 3% Challenge every year since we signed the charter in 1993 and, since 2007, we have annually exceeded at least four percent, with some years even reaching five percent.
+We have proudly exceeded the 3% Challenge every year since we signed the charter in 1993.

 Our commitment to provide quality legal services to those most in need and to the organizations that serve those individuals continues to grow.
 We are constantly adding new pro bono projects and seeking opportunities to help more people and carry out work that is important to our lawyers.
-In 2015 we provided over 42,672 hours of pro bono legal services to low income individuals and nonprofit organizations.
+In 2022 we provided more than 24,000 hours of pro bono legal services to low income individuals and nonprofit organizations.

 One of the ways we provide legal services directly to those in need is through community legal clinics that bring our attorneys into the areas where our pro bono clients live and feel comfortable.
 Across our offices we staff multiple clinics, including:

 - Legal Access Point.
 Attorneys from our Minneapolis office help staff the Legal Access Point Clinic located at the Self Help Center of the local county courthouse, providing legal advice and referral services to low income people who are pro se litigants.